TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

-        This guide introduces some of the core concepts of TYPO3, guides you through installation, helps you set up your first small project with a custom template and gives you information on trou
+        This guide introduces some of the core concepts of TYPO3, guides you through installation, helps you set up your first small project with a custom template and gives you information on troubleshooting.

         ..  card-footer:: :ref:`Get started with TYPO3 <t3start:start>`
             :button-style: btn btn-secondary stretched-link